philipboeken/PTTests/README.md

 ## Graphviz dependency

-We make use of the graphviz to generate .pdf files from .dot files.
-To ensure this works correctly, make sure you [have graphviz installed](http://www.graphviz.org/download/), and have the path to the binary of the ``dot`` command copied to your PATH variable.
+We make use of graphviz to generate .pdf files from .dot files.
+To ensure this works correctly, make sure you [have graphviz installed](http://www.graphviz.org/download/), and have ``dot`` cli command working.

 ## Python dependency